Hieracium lachenalii: Description

 The stalks below the heads are covered with scattered, simple and gland-tipped black hairs and contain a milky substance.

 The pale yellow flowers are produced during all of the summer months.
 The fruit are dark brown achenes.

 Common names

 Distribution and habitat

-Native to most of Europe, Hieracium lachenalii was introduced to cooler parts of North America, and to Australia.
+Native to most of Europe, Hieracium lachenalii was introduced to temperate parts of North America, and to Australia.
 It can sometimes be found in soils that have been disturbed.